OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 MAC address to an IP address.
 Enable extended mode to log all DHCP message types in full detail.

+When a DHCP message carries the Option Overload entry (option 52, RFC 2132), the BOOTP ``sname`` and ``file`` header fields are used as extra option storage.
+Suricata parses any options found in those continuation areas alongside the standard options block, so values carried in either area show up in the same EVE fields below.

 Fields
 ~~~~~~